5 Financial Mistakes to Avoid This Holiday Season

-The National Retail Federation reports that consumers are planning to spend an average of $1,007.83 on gifts and other items this season, up 4% from last year.
-Between gifts, office parties, travel, and other obligations that come up this time of year, it’s easy to let your spending run amok.
+Even with so many planning holiday budget cuts this year, between gifts, office parties, travel, and other obligations that come up around this time, it’s easy to let your spending run amok.

 1. Not setting a maximum gift budget